 How Can I Get My Cat to Stop Eating Grass?

 Since it is a natural behaviour, you don't need to reprimand them for eating grass.

-As a cat parent, to ensure they don’t fall sick or end up at the Vet's - Remove any toxic or pesticide-treated plants in and around the areas your pet lives.
+As a cat parent, to ensure your cat doesn’t fall sick or end up at the Vet's - cat-proof your space by removing any toxic or pesticide-treated plants.

 Now that you know why they eat grass, check out this blog to know why your pet avoids using the litter box.